mharmanani/2d-survival/README.md

   2) **Client-side**: controller.js + ftdClient.js (`jQuery+AJAX+WebSocket+JSON`).
 This is the client side of the application.
 It establishes a WebSocket connection to IP:10361, and makes requests to the server to display the correct aspect of the UI or update the state of the game/stage.

-  3) **Front-end and UI**: index.html ('React.js + Babel + MaterialUI').
+  3) **Front-end and UI**: index.html (`React.js + Babel + MaterialUI`).
 This is the React application served from the HTML file.
 Integrated with MaterialUI to display clean/elegant user interface as well as a responsive design.